 - Despite already being known as the Chicken Brothers, they refer to themselves as partners more than brothers or friends.

-- The sheer amount of time and effort Gus has put into getting revenge for Max's death is a lot of dedication for avenging a friend.
+- The sheer amount of time and effort Gus has put into getting revenge for Max's death is a lot of dedication for avenging a friend, even a good friend.

 - Artistic License: Taking Chilean demographics and racial inequalities into consideration it would be more likely for a man of Max's ethnicity to be the rich one and for Gus to be the poor one.
 Then again, considering Vince Gilligan deliberately left Gus's backgrounds ambiguous, it could be possible that Gus managed to rise higher than others of his race thanks to his implied position in Pinochet's dictatorial regime.